 The main Youhere landing page has been redone to (hopefully) make understanding how to start using Youhere a bit easier.
 It now focuses on what most of our users do: use a location-based check-in.
 Explorations on Youhere's other check-in modes have been moved to the "Uses" dropdown in the main menu bar.

 Glad we could help!

-We spent the past two weeks giving the Youhere website a badly needed facelift.
+We spent the past month or so giving the Youhere website a badly needed facelift.
 Our regular users won't notice much, as most things look about the same, other than some color changes of buttons and a few more icons here and there to guide navigating attendance reccords.
 Internally it was an upgrade from Bootstrap 3 to Bootstrap 5, which will be a huge help for future maintenance of the site.

 We're thrilled that new users can now login using their Google, Apple, or Facebook accounts.
 This means easier logins to Youhere, and you don't need to create another password for another website!
 This greatly improves our privacy and security too, as we don't have to manage and verify accounts anymore.

 Sometimes we hear compliments from our customers on how Youhere is helping them.♥️ Here are three that came in over the last couple of weeks.
 (We screenscraped them right out of our gmail account.)

 Version 3.0 of our App has been pushed to the App Store and Google Play.
 We fixed a few minor bugs, and made very clear data "Privacy notice" statements right in the app.
 Here is an example from the enrollment screen (see gray text):

 We also added an animated circular progress bar during check-in, as shown here.
 (Notice the "easing" effect of the bar's progress.)